paulaoak/paulaoak.github.io/_pages/about.md

 Before starting my PhD, I completed a double BSc. degree in [Mathematics and Physics at Universidad Complutense de Madrid](https://www.elespanol.com/reportajes/20210605/fisica-matematicas-doble-empresas-rifaran-ismael-paula/586442818_0.html).
 I then pursued an MSc. in Machine Learning at Universidad Politécnica de Madrid and an MSc. in  [Statistics at Imperial College London](https://youtu.be/55vNkwPdUs8).

-**Open to Opportunities**.
+**Open to opportunities**.
 I am seeking research internships for summer 2026.
 Please feel free to reach out!

 **Research interests**.
 My research focuses on problems at the intersection of generative modelling, sampling, diffusion processes, stochastic differential equations (SDEs), and machine learning theory.
 I am particularly interested in establishing theoretical guarantees for machine learning algorithms and developing principled methodologies informed by these insights.
 Always happy to discuss these topics!